 In 2018 you can explore the temporary exihition Dance with me!
 (Dains me mæ!) in the connecting area.

 The Restaurant is on the 5th floor, with a stunning view of the city and the fjord.
 It serves cakes and coffee, lunch and dinner — everything needed for an extended visit to the museum.
-The restaurant is open 10 AM to 4 PM from Tuesday, Wednesday and Fridauy.
-Every Thursday the restaurant is open until 8 PM.
-Saturdays and Sundays, the opening hours are 10 AM to 5 PM.
-You can also visit the restaurant without paying the admission charge to the museum.
+The restaurant is open when the museum is open.
+You can visit the restaurant without paying the admission charge to the museum.

 In the museum gift shop on the ground floor you can buy notebooks, biographies, t-shirts of all sizes, postcards, buttons, mugs, posters, and other gift items.
 You can shop without paying the admission charge.